Escalation Management: How to Manage It Effectively

 2. High escalation volumes

 Businesses that receive many escalations may struggle to manage them effectively.
-A high volume of escalations can lead to delayed resolutions, poor service quality and increased employee burnout.
+A high volume of escalations can lead to delayed resolutions, poor service quality, and increased call center burnout.

 3. Lack of resources or empowerment